Surge Protective Device for Lighting Panel

 6. MS200-277Y-C SPD should be fed into power panel using flex conduit.

-7. Distance of SPD should be as short as possible.
+7. Distance from SPD to panel should be as short as possible.

 If there is NO SPARES in the panel then review the following: